google-marketing-solutions/feedgen/README.md

 output worksheet.
 It adds a custom attribute to the supplemental feed for reporting and performance measurement purposes.

-### Scoring
+### Scoring / Evaluation

-FeedGen provides a score between -1 and 1 for each feed item that acts as a quality indicator.
+FeedGen provides a score for generated titles between -1 and 1 that acts as a quality indicator.
 Positive scores indicate varying degrees of good quality, while negative scores represent uncertainty over the generated content.